FlipsideCrypto/kaia-models/models/doc_descriptions/core/kaia_traces.md

 {% docs kaia_traces_value %}

-The amount of ETH transferred in this trace.
+The amount of KLAY transferred in this trace.

 {% enddocs %}